 - 1. At our front doors, all visitors will be asked (through the intercom system) their name and reason for business prior to being allowed to enter into the building. - 2.
 All visitors must report directly to the school's main office, and a photo ID, such as drivers license/state ID, is required upon entering.
 Visitors must sign in and be issued an identification tag.
 This tag must be displayed on your person at all times.
-Visitors ID will be retained in the office until departure from the building. - 3.
-Parents wishing to visit an individual teacher must make prior arrangements with the teacher or Building principal. - 4.
-Other adults requesting access to buildings in order to observe an individual child in a classroom for medical or psychological reason, must complete the form "Request to Access Classrooms or Personnel for Evaluation and/or Observation Purposes" -8:30 AP2/E2.
+Parents wishing to visit an individual teacher must make prior arrangements with the teacher or Building principal. - 3.
+Other adults requesting access to buildings in order to observe an individual child in a classroom for medical or psychological reasons must complete the form "Request to Access Classrooms or Personnel for Evaluation and/or Observation Purposes" -8:30 AP2/E2.
 This form is available in the Principal's office of each school.
-Visitors who do not complete this form will not be allowed entrance. - 5.
+Visitors who do not complete this form will not be allowed entrance. - 4.
 Children not enrolled in school will not be permitted to visit unless prior approval is obtained from the building principal.